dariacodes/Frapalyzer/README.md

 # Frapalyzer

-The project provides an algorithm of apocope search in French text.
+The project provides an algorithm of apocope detection in French text.
 Everything is written in Python except for the simplest (single-page) crawlers.

-**Note:** To get the code up and running without headaches, you can use the [Anaconda](https://store.continuum.io/cshop/anaconda/) distribution of Python.
-It includes all necessary libraries, as well as a good IDE and the shell.
+**Note:** To get the code up and running without headache, you can use the [Anaconda](https://store.continuum.io/cshop/anaconda/) distribution of Python.
+It includes all necessary libraries, as well as a good IDE and a shell.

 ## Project content